truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 You can create your own roles if needed, by assembling permissions together.
 Those roles are called `custom role`

-The previous version of IAM os still working, where you find 3 `basic roles`:
+The previous version of IAM is still working, where you find 3 `basic roles`:
 * VIEWER : Read action that do not affect state
 * EDITOR : VIEWER + changing existing states (adding resources, updating, deleting...)
 * OWNER : EDITOR + Roles management + Billing management